Boléro: Reception

-In popular culture

-The piece gained new attention after it was prominently featured in the 1979 romantic comedy 10, costarring Dudley Moore and Bo Derek.
-This resulted in massive sales, generated an estimated $1 million in royalties and briefly made Ravel the best-selling classical composer 40 years after his death.

-The ice dancing pair Torvill and Dean danced to a six-minute version of the work in winning the gold medal in ice dancing at the 1984 Winter Olympics, receiving perfect 6.0s for artistic merit.

-The eight-minute short film Le batteur du Boléro (1992) by Patrice Leconte concentrates on the drummer, played by Jacques Villeret, and the problems of his musical part.
-The film was screened out of competition at the 1992 Cannes Film Festival.

-This song played during the torch-lighting ceremony of the 2020 Tokyo Olympics.

-It was used by Kamila Valieva in her record-breaking 2021-22 season's free skate program.

 Public domain

-This piece's copyright expired on 1 May 2016 for many countries, but not worldwide.
+In France, Boléro's copyright expired on 1 May 2016.
 The work is public domain in Canada, China, Japan, New Zealand, South Africa, and many others where the copyright term is "Life + 50 years".
 It is also public domain in the European Union (where the term is Life + 70 years).
-In the U.S., Boléro remains under copyright until 1 January 2025 as it was first published in 1929 with the prescribed copyright notice.
-The last remaining rights owner, Evelyne Pen de Castel, has entered a number of claims that the work was in fact co-composed with the designer Alexandre Benois.
-The effect would be to extend the copyright until 2039.
-The claims have been rejected repeatedly by French courts and the French authors society Sacem.
+In the United States, Boléro remained under copyright until 31 December 2024, as it was first published in 1929 with the prescribed copyright notice.
+The last remaining rights owner, Evelyne Pen de Castel, has entered a number of claims that the work was in fact co-created with the designer Alexandre Benois.
+The effect would be to extend the copyright (when performed as a ballet) to 2039.
+French courts and the French authors' society SACEM repeatedly rejected the claims.
+The matter was due to be decided on 24 June 2024 before the court in Nanterre, and on 28 June it was reported that the court rejected the claim.